bogdang989/MVPSwapFest/README.md

 1. Users can buy/sell $MVP on both Flow Cadence or Flow EVM
 1. User can participate in swap fests, where trading in moments for $MVP puts them on a leaderboard for a chance at additional prizes

-## Swapfest
+## Swapfest Forte Hacks Hackathon
-During defined periods, users can participate in swapfest contests https://mvponflow.cc/swapfest by simply sending in moments for $MVP.
+- During defined periods, users can participate in swapfest contests https://mvponflow.cc/swapfest by simply sending in moments for $MVP.
-Blockchain data is pulled near-real-time using Find Labs API, powering the live leaderboard.
+- Blockchain data is pulled near-real-time using Find Labs API, powering the live leaderboard.
-Discord bot is deployed in $MVP discord where users can type `/gift_leaderboard` to see how they rank
+- Discord bot is deployed in $MVP discord where users can type `/gift_leaderboard` to see how they rank
+- During mid October players collected 100s of points, all throughly collected using findlabs API